seankibler/portainer-custom-backup-solution/README.md

 ### Nextcloud
 The recovery process is very similar to the process for WordPress.
-The difference is the database tool is mariadb not mysql.
+The difference is that the database command line tool is mariadb not mysql.

+**Files**
 Lets assume the backup filename and path is `/data/backups/2024-09-25/nextcloud/nextcloud.tar.gz`

 ```bash